-Goodwill was \$14.7 million for Silver Slipper Casino and \$1.8 million for Stockman's Casino as of June 30, 2014.
+Goodwill was \$14.7 million for Silver Slipper Casino and \$1.8 million for Stockman's Casino as of September 30, 2014.
 Goodwill was \$14.7 million for Silver Slipper Casino, \$1.6 million for Rising Star Casino Resort and \$1.8 million for Stockman's Casino as of December 31, 2013.
 Due to various factors, including weak economic conditions, lower than anticipated discretionary consumer spending, and increased competition in our Indiana market, we realized lower than expected operating results during the first and second quarters of 2014.
-We performed interim impairment assessments of goodwill and indefinite-lived intangible assets as of June 30, 2014.
-We evaluated goodwill and indefinite-lived intangible assets for all of the relevant properties and recognized a \$1.6 million and \$9.9 million impairment of Rising Star Casino Resort's goodwill and gaming license, respectively.
+We performed interim impairment assessments of goodwill and indefinite-lived intangible assets as of June 30, 2014, and recognized a \$1.6 million and \$9.9 million impairment of Rising Star Casino Resort's goodwill and gaming license, respectively during the 2nd quarter.
+We performed interim impairment assessments of goodwill and determined that further impairment was not deemed necessary.